jaheyns/CfdOF/README.md

 In the FreeCAD window, select Edit | Preferences ... and choose "CfdOF".

-The OpenFOAM installation is via the [OpenCFD docker package](https://www.openfoam.com/download/release-history.php) (version 1912).
+The OpenFOAM installation is via the [OpenCFD docker package](https://www.openfoam.com/download/release-history.php) (version 2006).
-This can be installed
-manually using the above link, or by clicking the relevant button in the Preferences panel described above.
+This can be installed manually using the above link, or by clicking the relevant button in the Preferences panel described above.
+Please note that the 'OF_Env_Create' shortcut created by the installer on the desktop must be run after installation before OpenFOAM can be used.
+See the [installation page](https://www.openfoam.com/download/install-binary-windows.php) for troubleshooting.
+Please test to ensure you can run the tutorial case mentioned one the above page if you experience problems in CfdOF, to make sure the installation is valid.

 Set the OpenFOAM install directory in the preferences panel to the install directory ending in the 'vXXXX' subfolder (where XXXX is the version number installed).